 Ekādaśī (ekāhdaśī, “Eleven”), also spelt as Ekādaśi, is the eleventh lunar day (tithi) of each of the two lunar phases which occur in a Hindu calendar month – the Sukla Paksha(the period of the brightening moon also known as the waxing phase) and the Krishna Paksha (the period of the fading moon also known as the waning phase).
 In other words, Ekadashi is celebrated 4 days before the Full Moon or the New Moon.

 Wikipedia states that the timing of each Ekādaśī is according to the moon’s position.
-The Hindu calendar marks the progression from a full moon to a new moon as divided into fifteen equal arcs.
+The Hindu calendar marks the progression from a full moon to a new moon, divided into fifteen equal arcs.

-Each arc measures one lunar day called a tithi.
+Each arc measures one lunar day and is called a tithi.
 The time it takes the moon to traverse a particular distance is the length of that lunar day.
-Ekādaśī refers to the 11th lunar day, corresponding to a distinct phase of the waxing and waning moon.
+Ekādaśī refers to the 11th lunar day, corresponding to a distinct waxing and waning moon phase.
 The celestial body will be illuminated about 75% or 25% on Ekādaśī day.

 General Information about Ekadashi Day